open-sauced/docs/docs/maintainers/growing-your-project.md

 ### Recruiting team members and contributors

-When you're ready to recruit your team members, consider creating an [repository insights page](../features/repo-insights.md) with projects that are similar to yours.
-From there, determine which contributors you think suits your project, add them to a list, and monitor their progress.
+When you're ready to recruit your team members, consider creating a [Repository Insight Page](../features/repo-insights.md) with projects that are similar to yours.
+From there, determine which contributors suit your project, add them to a list, and monitor their progress.

 :::tip